DefGuard/docs/features/service-locations.md

 <figure><img src="../.gitbook/assets/Screenshot 2026-04-16 at 14.09.38.png" alt=""><figcaption></figcaption></figure>

-Scroll down, you will see "**Location type (Windows only)**" section
+Scroll down, you will see the "**Location type**" section

 <figure><img src="../.gitbook/assets/Screenshot 2026-04-16 at 14.10.35.png" alt=""><figcaption></figcaption></figure>

 Here you can change service location mode, and confirm with "**Save changes**" button.

 {% hint style="warning" %}
-If your location is MFA protected, you won't be able to set is as a service location.
-The location must have MFA disabled in order to use service location mode.
+A location cannot be set as a service location if it is MFA protected or has posture checks assigned.
+Disable MFA and remove the posture checks from the location first.
 {% endhint %}

-After the configuration of the Defguard client is updated for your instance, the location will be hidden in the client's UI.
-The connection to the location will be established in the background without any user input.
+After the configuration of the Defguard Client is updated for your instance, the location disappears from the Client's UI and stays hidden for as long as it is a service location.
+The connection is established in the background without any user input.

 ## Network configuration updates

 If you have enterprise features enabled, the Defguard Client periodically updates its network configuration if it's changed in Defguard Core.
 This also applies to service locations, but in order for the configuration update to happen for a service location, the Defguard Client must be open.
 This means that the configuration won't be updated when the user hasn't logged in yet, since the Client is not running at that point.
 In other words, **the user must first log in and start the Client for a configuration update to automatically happen**.

+This applies to configuration updates only.
+The connection itself does not depend on the Client running - see the section below.

 ## Service location connection management in depth